magro/kryo-serializers/README.markdown

     UnmodifiableCollectionsSerializer.registerSerializers( kryo );
     SynchronizedCollectionsSerializer.registerSerializers( kryo );

+    // custom serializers for non-jdk libs

+    // register CGLibProxySerializer, works in combination with the appropriate action in handleUnregisteredClass (see below) kryo.register( CGLibProxySerializer.CGLibProxyMarker.class, new CGLibProxySerializer( kryo ) );
+    // joda datetime
+    kryo.register( DateTime.class, new JodaDateTimeSerializer() );
+    // wicket
+    kryo.register( MiniMap.class, new MiniMapSerializer( kryo ) );

 The following code snippet shows how to use the `KryoReflectionFactorySupport` (can only be used with sun/oracly jdk!) and how other serializers are registered via the `newSerializer` method.
 If you don't want to use the `KryoReflectionFactorySupport` you can override the `newSerializer` method for your `new Kryo()` instance.

     final Kryo kryo = new KryoReflectionFactorySupport() {